jhpyle/docassemble/_docs/objects.md

   interview will define a [question] or [code block] that defines this attribute.
 * `is_there_another`: a boolean value, initially undefined, indicating whether there are any additional values that should be gathered.
+* `auto_gather`: a boolean value, initially `True`, indicating whether the interview should attempt to

 For more information about using [`DAList`] objects, see the section on [groups].